placetopay-org/lightbox-sdk/docs/playground.md

     {
         title: 'Allow Redirects',
         description:
-            'Determines whether to allow redirects from the lightbox to another URL for users who are on an iOS device or a Safari browser.',
+            'Determines whether to allow redirects (backupTarget: "self") from the lightbox to another URL for users who are on an iOS device or a Safari browser.
+Does not affect popup or blank fallback options.',
         type: 'boolean',
         default: 'true',
         model: allowRedirects,